The OzHelp Tasmania Phone App - Providing Support to Youth

 At a minimum the ongoing need is to maintain the reduction in suicides within the Tasmanian building and construction industry and reduce the likelihood of suicides within other Tasmanian industries.

-On a secondary level the project allows, through economy of effort, suicide prevention, support and life skill activities for approximately 5000 students enrolled at the Tasmanian Skills Institute (TAFE).
+On a secondary level the project allows, through economy of effort, suicide prevention, support and life skill activities for approximately 5000 students enrolled at the TasTAFE (TAFE).